Michael Massey Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 15th in MLB.

-- The Red Sox have the 21st-ranked team ERA among all league pitching staffs (4.54).
+- The Red Sox's 4.54 team ERA ranks 21st across all league pitching staffs.

-- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (180 total, 1.3 per game).
+- Red Sox pitchers combine to surrender 181 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

 © 2023 Data Skrive.
 All rights reserved.